Roblox experiences include UI elements that are enabled by default. These include:

 If you don't need any of these elements or if you want to replace the default UI elements with your own creations, StarterGui has the functionality to let you enable or disable each default UI element.

-StarterGui has a SetCoreGuiEnabled() function that you can use disable default UI elements.
+StarterGui has a SetCoreGuiEnabled() function that you can use to disable default UI elements.
 This function has CoreGuiType enums you can enable or disable when a user enters your experience, including:

 To disable individual UI elements, you must specify the CoreGuiType and a boolean value of false for that CoreGuiType.
 For example, the following LocalScript demonstrates how to disable the health bar while keeping every other default UI element enabled: